Bent Høie: Minister of Health and Care Services

 In 2018, he joined the Task Force on Fiscal Policy for Health, a group convened by Michael Bloomberg and Lawrence Summers to address preventable leading causes of death and noncommunicable diseases through fiscal policy.

 In October 2019, Høie criticized skier Andreas Håtveit, who caused controversy when he expressed concern about the level of where the standard was put for leaders in KRIK.
 In his criticism against Håtveit, he drew comparisons to treatment of LGBT individuals during the 1980s.

 During the COVID-19 pandemic in Norway, Høie was a leading figure representing the government, routinely appearing at press conferences alongside prime minister Erna Solberg and health officials announcing new rules, restrictions and regulations.

 On 28 September 2020, during the COVID-19 pandemic; Oslo governing mayor Raymond Johansen criticised Høie for having seemingly claimed that the government would overrule Oslo municipality if they didn't apply more harsher restrictions against the decease.
 Johansen also stated that he had felt pressured by both Høie and the Norwegian Health Directorate.
 Høie later clarified that he had only meant that the government could overrule the municipality if they didn't come with good enough measures themselves, which would have been in the form of national COVID-19 measures.

 In May 2021, Høie expressed gratitude for municipalities who were willing to redistribute vaccines in favour of 24 other municipalities in Eastern Norway.

 After the government announced that politicians would be getting vaccines in late May, Høie was one of the ministers who turned down the offer, alongside members of the Storting, both opposition and coalition partners.
 He expressed that he'd rather wait for his age group in the vaccination lineup before he would get vaccinated.

+Following the cabinet's defeat at the 2021 election, he was succeeded by Ingvild Kjerkol on 14 October.